aws/s2n-tls/docs/USAGE-GUIDE.md

 ....

-target_link_libraries(yourExecutableOrLibrary s2n)
+target_link_libraries(yourExecutableOrLibrary AWS::s2n)
 ````

-And when invoking CMake for your project, do one of three things:
+And when invoking CMake for your project, do one of two things:
- 1. Append the `CMAKE_PREFIX_PATH` variable with the path to your s2n build.
+ 1. Set the `CMAKE_INSTALL_PREFIX` variable with the path to your s2n build.
- 2. Set the `s2n_DIR` CMake variable
- 3. If you have globally installed s2n, do nothing, it will automatically be found.
+ 2. If you have globally installed s2n, do nothing, it will automatically be found.

 ## Building s2n with OpenSSL-1.1.0